akkartik/mu/Readme.md

 operations and manual memory management, but much safer, paying some run-time checking overhead to validate pointers.
-It is as powerful as high-level languages (providing strong type safety, general lexical scope, generic types, and higher-order functions) but should be easier to write a compiler for since it gives up some expressiveness by not allowing recursive expressions.
-It is also *more* expressive than conventional high-level languages in some ways:
-Literate Programming turns out to be a great fit for a statement-oriented language, and labels make great [join points](https://en.wikipedia.org/wiki/Join_point).
+It is as powerful as high-level languages (providing strong type safety, general lexical scope, generic types, higher-order functions and delimited continuations) but should be easier to write a compiler for since it gives up some expressiveness by not allowing recursive expressions.
+It is also *more* expressive than conventional high-level languages in some ways: Literate Programming turns out to be a great fit for a statement-oriented language, and labels make great [join points](https://en.wikipedia.org/wiki/Join_point).

 Balancing these strengths, however, Mu is currently interpreted and slow.
 Too slow for graphics or sound, among other things.
 Rather than try to build a